-A unique opportunity for students to explore advanced nursing roles and new models and forms of practice is provided by the Augsburg Central Health Commons, and the Health Commons in the Cedar-Riverside neighborhood.
-Both Health Commons are nursing-led drop-in centers dedicated to serving those in need and focused on healthy individuals and communities.
+A unique opportunity for students to explore advanced nursing roles and new models and forms of practice is provided by the Augsburg Central Health Commons, the Health Commons in the Cedar-Riverside neighborhood, the Health Commons at the Living Room in the Harrison neighborhood of Minneapolis and Health Commons East, in East St. Paul.
+Each Health Commons is a nursing-led drop-in center dedicated to serving those in need and focused on healthy individuals and communities.
 People from diverse backgrounds, who have health experiences grounded in wide ranging cultural contexts frequent the Health Commons for health support and reassurance.
 Service and care are based on respect, relationship, and collaboration that connects health and hope for all participants.
-Health Commons partners include Central Lutheran Church in downtown Minneapolis, Fairview Health Services, People's Center, and the East Africa Health Project.
+Health Commons partners include Central Lutheran Church in downtown Minneapolis, Fairview Health Services, Redeemer Lutheran Church in Minneapolis, People's Center, the Sanneh Foundation, and the East Africa Health Project.